Skip to main content

 1. Partner with local producers

 The simplest form of this idea is to contact local artists and hang their paintings in your hotel.
+You may choose to turn the common areas into mini galleries or even put the paintings in guest rooms.

 In exchange for the exposure, your hotel would receive a percentage of the selling price on any pieces that are purchased by guests.